 If family members opt for arbitration to resolve their conflicts they must have proof that they have independent legal advice.
 They should do this prior to agreeing to submit their dispute to arbitration.
 It is also a must that you sign an arbitration agreement.
 This is where you will be laying out the issues that need to be settled.
 Other information that should be seen in your signed arbitration agreement includes the name of the arbitrator, the fees, place, and date.
 You also need to include any related information regarding the procedure.
 If the chosen arbitrator is not a lawyer then he should first undergo some training about family law.
 The arbitrator does not have the power to grant a divorce.
 He is also not capable of granting marriage annulment.
 What he can do is to make decisions regarding the division of property, child custody, access and payment of support.
 Note that arbitrators will only be allowed to make decisions on specific issues that you ask him to resolve.

 This is when the need to have someone to act as a mediator becomes a requirement.
 Both parties would need to talk to each other in the presence of a mediator so they could reach an agreement.
 It is not always necessary that a mediator is a lawyer.
 Social workers or psychologists can also act as mediators because they have been trained and are experienced in handling different types of conflicts.
 However, mediators must see to it that they should avoid any degree of bias or partiality and should be as objective as much as possible.
 The mediator can give suggestions to the conflicting family members to help them be informed of other ways to resolve their conflict.
 However, these disputing family members are not obliged to follow the mediator’s suggestion.
 Keep in mind that a mediator is not capable of giving legal advice.
 The conflicting parties must consult a lawyer before the onset of the mediation process.
 This way, both parties will be aware of their rights and responsibilities.
+To learn about how to prepare for divorce mediation, check out The Sanders Firm, P.A.’s blog

-There are many legal issues that could wreak havoc to a family.
+There are many legal issues that could wreak havoc on a family.
 Domestic violence, marriage dissolution, and juvenile matters are just a few of the many that may warrant the need for a fair and just resolution.
 Family members are encouraged to work on resolution the soonest time possible before irreparable damage could occur.
 Know that you can always ask the help of experts when resolving legal matters.